 As I got older, I started learning about baptism and understanding it.
 I was now in junior high and with my thought process, I didn’t really think baptism was that important.
 I was already saved, so why did I need to do anything else if I was already going to heaven?
 I knew God commands all Christians to get baptized, but I didn’t see the practicality and necessity of it.
 It wasn’t until my dad explained it to me that I understood the need to get baptized.
 He described it like this: every day that goes by where you don’t do what God says to do, you are disobeying.
 I immediately sought out a pastor who assisted me in the last steps before baptism.
 I was baptized when I was sixteen, and since then, I have had a different mindset on what God commands us to do as his children.

 A lot has changed since my time in South Africa!
 I graduated in 2020 from Nelson Mandela University with a bachelor’s degree in Accounting and moved back to the States.
-I am now in Virginia working in the accounting department at Riverside Logistics and am married to my beautiful wife, Sarah.
+I am now in Virginia working in the accounting department at a logistics company and am married to my beautiful wife, Sarah.
 God has been very good to me these past few years!

 I was born into a good Christian home, went to church every Sunday, and have been in a Christian school since kindergarten.
 I’ve heard the Gospel all my life; that’s all I’ve ever known.
 I knew that I was a sinner and that God is holy and therefore cannot tolerate sin.
 My problem was that I thought my parents’ salvation would cover my sin because I wasn’t “that bad.”
 What I did not understand is that God counts all sin equal.
 I always thought that certain sins were really bad, like murder and stealing, and that sins such as being mad at someone or having a bad attitude weren’t as bad.
 The day I realized that I had it all wrong was just a normal day in first grade.
 That day’s Bible lesson was about salvation.
 My teacher talked about how every single person is born a sinner and everyone needs Jesus to save them, no matter how good or bad they are.
 That day I realized that “everyone” includes me, so, right there at my desk, I asked Jesus to forgive me of my sin and save me.